Lost Your Dog? Here’s What You MUST Do In The First 24 Hours!

 Don’t forget to take the flyers down after your dog is found.

-Enlist as many family members and friends as you can to help out immediately.
+Enlist as many family members and friends as possible to help immediately.
 Have people scour different parts of the neighborhood for the dog.

 When To Stop Looking For A Lost Dog

 Deciding when to stop looking for a lost dog is a difficult and emotional choice.
-Remember, every situation is unique, and the decision to stop searching ultimately depends on your individual circumstances, the efforts you’ve made, and any progress you’ve seen.
-Many lost dogs are successfully reunited with their owners even after extended periods of time.
+Remember, every situation is unique, and the decision to stop searching ultimately depends on your circumstances, your efforts, and any progress you’ve seen.
+Many lost dogs are successfully reunited with their owners even after extended periods.
 Keep utilizing all available resources and stay positive in your search efforts.

 Pro Tip: Color Your Pet’s Fur

-Dying your dog’s hair can help you identify them if they go missing, and dogs with colored fur are also less likely to be stolen since they’ll have a unique feature.
+Dying your dog’s hair can help you identify it if it goes missing.
+Dogs with colored fur are also less likely to be stolen since they’ll have a unique feature.
 We recommend Rowan’s dog hair dye, a veterinary dermatologist-approved, vegan, petroleum-free hair dye formulated especially for pets.
 We had the opportunity to try it out, and here’s our experience.

 My dog never looked so hip and fun.
 The kit came with three really cool colors, electric pink, purple, and teal color sticks that are creamy and easy to use.
 I decided to give it a whirl on my dog’s white tail, and the pink color was so vivid and totally cool that she looked like a rockstar.
 It lasted several days and was really easy to shampoo out.
 I think this is for light-colored areas, so it may not be for you if you have a dark dog.
 A super fun way to make your dog look edgy and easy to identify.